burningwave/core/README.md

         CacheableSearchConfig searchConfig = SearchConfig.forPaths(
             //Here you can add all absolute path you want:
-            //both folders, zip and jar will be recursively scanned.
+            //both folders, zip, jar, ear and war will be recursively scanned.
-            //For example you can add: "C:\\Users\\user\\.m2"
+            //For example you can add: "C:\\Users\\user\\.m2", or a path of
+	    //an ear file that contains nested war with nested jar files
             //With the row below the search will be executed on runtime Classpaths pathHelper.getMainClassPaths()
 	    //If you want to scan only one jar or some certain jars you can use, for example,